sfrdmn/based.js/Readme.md

 Main points:

-* Make it easier to manage object descriptors
+* Make it easier to manage property descriptors
-* `Proto` should provide simple, highly cohesive object manipulation methods which can be used to more easily build specialized objects (such as `Base`)
+* `Proto` should provide simple object manipulation methods which can be used to more easily build specialized objects (such as `Base`)
 * `Base` should be a kinda normal-ish Javascript class object